 Today we have selected Vatsal Ghiya to take his interview.
 Vatsal Ghiya is a serial entrepreneur with more than 20 years of experience in healthcare AI software and services.
-He is the CEO and co-founder of Shaip, which enables the on-demand scaling of our platform, processes, and people for companies with the most demanding machine learning and artificial intelligence initiatives.
+He is Ship’s CEO and co-founder, enabling the on-demand scaling of our platform, processes, and people for companies with the most demanding machine learning and artificial intelligence initiatives.

 What is bias in voice technology?

 Voice search, unlike text-based search, is very complex.
 There are constraints in accents, pronunciation, emotion, sentiment, sarcasm, and more.

 Statistics reveal that the accuracy rate of fetching results through voice search for an American white male is 92%.
 But this goes down to 79% and 69% for white American females and a mixed American female.

 This is a classic example of bias in the voice search spectrum.
 This means the mixed-race American female must repeat her commands until the algorithm understands her query or asks questions differently.

 - Amazon’s inspiring ambitions to automate its recruitment process backfired when its AI system started favoring male candidates over females.
 Historical data showed that there were more men in the organization than women.
 The AI model learned that male candidates were better suited and even penalized women candidates.